Last Updated on February 2, 2021

 Check the Performance of Your MVP

 If you think that just by developing a successful MVP will get you there, you are wrong.
-After creating your MVP, you need to check how effectively it performs and how many customers are interested in your product.
+Once you build a MVP, you need to check how effectively it performs and how many customers are interested in your product.

 Here are some of the methods to check the performance of your MVP: